Student Arts Innovation Grant

 Selected artists will work with Arts Everywhere to coordinate the installation, exhibition, or display of the piece or performance.
 The work is not required to be exhibited or performed on any specific part of campus; it can happen anywhere on campus so long as the appropriate permissions are acquired (from Facilities, from certain departments, venue managers, etc.).

-Permission does not need to be given before the applicant submits a proposal, but it must be finalized by the beginning of Fall 2020.
-The chosen artists are required to meet with Arts Everywhere upon selection at the end of Spring 2020, and again at both the beginning and end of Fall 2020 in order to discuss the progress of their work.
+Permission does not need to be given before the applicant submits a proposal, but it must be finalized by the beginning of Fall 2023.
+The chosen artist is required to meet with Arts Everywhere upon selection at the end of Spring 2023, and again at both the beginning and end of Fall 2023 in order to discuss the progress of their work.
 Arts Everywhere can assist with identifying the types of permissions needed for the realization of the artist’s work, but it is then the artist’s responsibility to keep the appropriate parties updated as they create and install, rehearse, or perform their project.

-The application opens October 1st, 2019 at 9 AM.
-Arts Everywhere will host a non-mandatory information session during the fall, exact details TBA.
-All applications must be submitted by February 3, 2020 at 5 PM to be eligible for consideration.
+The application opens December 8th, 2021 at 9 AM.
+All applications must be submitted by February 6, 2022 at 11:59 pm to be eligible for consideration.

-An interdisciplinary committee of faculty and staff members from across the university’s arts departments and institutions will review the applications mid-March.
-The two selected artists will be notified on March 16, 2020, and winners will be publicly announced during Arts Everywhere Day 2020.
+An interdisciplinary committee of faculty and staff members from across the university’s arts departments and institutions will review the applications mid-February.
+The selected artist will be notified March 4, 2022, and the winner will be publicly announced during Arts Everywhere Day 2022.